 Sekita Grant

-Sekita Grant is the Vice President of Programs with The Solutions Project, overseeing their grantmaking, policy research, and impact strategy support for more than 100 frontline leaders innovating in models for a regenerative economy.
+Sekita Grant was the Vice President of Programs with The Solutions Project, overseeing their grantmaking, policy research, and impact strategy support for more than 100 frontline leaders innovating in models for a regenerative economy.
 Sekita worked as the Policy and Impact Strategy manager for the Emerson Collective, a philanthropy and investment collaborative.
 Sekita also worked at The Greenlining Institute as Legal Counsel for their Environmental Equity team after working as a policy advisor at the California Energy Commission in Sacramento.

 Melissa Koenigsberg